 Follow us on Twitter: @Roguelike_CelRecent tweets

-Google Open Source is providing funds for catered meals during the conference.
+Google Open Source provided funds for catered meals during the 2019 conference.

-GitHub is donating use of their office event space, including recording video and audio for the talks.
+GitHub donated use of their office event space from 2017-2019, including recording video and audio for the talks.

 Noisebridge is a hackerspace for technical-creative projects, doocratically run by its members.
 It is a non-profit educational institution intended for public benefit.
 We're grateful they serve as our fiscal sponsor.